WakkaTrout/mpsoc_fsbl_rust/README.md

 The high level early stages of the MPSoC boot flow can be seen here: https://docs.amd.com/r/en-US/ug1137-zynq-ultrascale-mpsoc-swdev/Boot-Flow

-The typical pipeline for the Zynq Ultrascale+ MPSoC is characterized as:
+The typical boot flow for the Zynq Ultrascale+ MPSoC is:

 POR -> PMU Early Stages -> CSU ROM Exectution -> FSBL -> ATF/SSBL -> OS